amelieoller/amelieoller.github.io/_posts/2017-09-25-how_i_built_a_small_ruby_sinatra_web_app_favorite_places.markdown

 ## MVC (Model-View-Controller)

-It would be possible to create our application all in one file, with hundreds maybe thousands of lines of code in it - but that would get problematic quickly.
-You want to separate your application, so writing, reading and debugging becomes a lot easier and more pleasant - not just for you but possible contributors as well.
+It would be possible to create such an application all in one file, with hundreds, maybe thousands of lines of code in it - but that would get problematic quickly.
+You should separate your application so that writing, reading and debugging becomes a lot easier and more pleasant - not just for you but possible contributors as well.

-One popular *separation of concerns* structure is MVC or Model-View-Controller:
+One popular *separation of concerns* structure is Model-View-Controller or MVC:

 - Models: Models are the "brains” of your application, this is the place to manipulate your data.
 - Views: Views provide the user interface of your application, everything the user can see and interact with is stored in your views.